apache/druid/docs/content/Ingestion-FAQ.md

 ## My realtime node is not handing segments off

-Make sure that the `druid.publish.type` on your real-time nodes is set to "db".
+Make sure that the `druid.publish.type` on your real-time nodes is set to `metadata`.
 Also make sure that `druid.storage.type` is set to a deep storage that makes sense.
 Some example configs:

 ```
 druid.publish.type=metadata